-Goertz is right: Unlike other phone/dock combinations, Samsung has fully integrated security features and biometric authenticators into their system.
-They've also succeeded at creating, as Goertz put it, "a more complete processing environment."
-In other words, the Samsung DeX looks, feels and functions more like a stand-alone PC than previous phone-to-desktop docks.
+So, what does all this mean for you as an entrepreneur?
+Is now the time to jump on the DeX bandwagon?
+For starters, unlike other mobile to desktop combinations, Samsung has fully integrated security features and biometric authenticators into their system, and offering connection in the form of a highly portable HDMI adaptor is a step in the right direction.
+They've succeeded at creating, as Werner Goertz, the research director for personal technologies at Gartner, put it, "a more complete processing environment."
+In other words, the Samsung DeX looks, feels, and functions more like a standalone PC than previous mobile-to-desktop docks and adaptors.

-Despite the many features of the Samsung DeX, Goertz thinks it's unlikely that a phone-to-desktop dock will ever completely replace personal laptops: "There will always be a segment of users, especially in content creation, that will prefer a laptop or even desktop."
+Despite the many features of the Samsung DeX, Goertz thinks it's unlikely that a mobile-to-desktop dock will ever completely replace personal laptops: "There will always be a segment of users, especially in content creation, that will prefer a laptop or even desktop."

-However, that doesn't mean the Samsung DeX is off the table for small businesses.

-Docks like the DeX could potentially save business owners money, especially those who operate in high-cost real estate areas.
+However, that doesn't mean DeX is off the table for small business use.
+Utilizing DeX mode could potentially save business owners money, especially those who operate in high-cost real estate areas.
 As rental costs climb, many SMBs are shifting from a one-desk-per-employee model to a hot-desk model where employees on a rotating schedule share the same desk space.
-The DeX dock is ideal for this setup as it allows multiple employees to work at the same workstation at different times.
-The only caveat (and it's an expensive one) is that they'd all have to own a Galaxy S8/S8+.
+The DeX Station or Pad or HDMI are ideal for this setup as it allows multiple employees to work at the same workstation.
+However, for DeX to be fully implemented all employees would have to use compatible Samsung products, and with an increase in BYOD businesses, this could prove challenging.